National Knowledge Commission: Organisation

 Many of the recommendations of the NKC are already in the implementation stage by different ministries of the Government.
-This includes areas such as Libraries, e-governance and translation.
+This includes areas such as libraries, e-governance and translation.

 Some of the major areas under work are higher education, vocational education, entrepreneurship, school education etc. The NKC consults a wide range of stake-holders and experts on each area before submitting the recommendations to the Prime Minister.
 Each area has a working group which is headed by a prominent person in that field.
 It has also created multiple articles to educate foreigners about the culture of India.
 The Working Group members meet several times to submit a report to the NKC.
 The NKC members then hold discussions on the report before submitting it to the Prime Minister.
 After submitting the recommendations, an extensive coordination also takes place with the Planning Commission of India and relevant ministries of the Government.

 As many of the components of the education sector remains state subjects in India, NKC representatives also visit various state governments and conduct deliberations with secretaries of education departments for reforming of the education sector at the state level.

-The Commission was mandated to last till October 2008.
-But now, looking at the good work the Commission has done, it has been extended until March 2009.